TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   Nevada Democratic Presidential CaucusCNN
+*   2020 Democratic Presidential NominationPolitico/Morning Consult
-    *   Biden22
-    *   Sanders22
+    *   Biden32
-    *   Warren18
+    *   Warren21
-    *   Harris5
+    *   Sanders19
-    *   Buttigieg4
+    *   Buttigieg5
-    *   Steyer4
+    *   Harris6
     *   Yang3
+    *   O'Rourke3
+    *   Castro1
-    *   Booker2
+    *   Booker3
-    *   O'Rourke0
+    *   Klobuchar1
     *   Gabbard1
-    *   Castro0
-    *   Bennet0
+    *   Bennet1
-    *   Bullock0Tie
+    *   Steyer1Biden +11
-*   South Carolina Democratic Presidential PrimaryCNN
+*   North Carolina Democratic Presidential PrimaryHigh Point
-    *   Biden37
-    *   Warren16
-    *   Sanders11
-    *   Harris3
+    *   Biden31
-    *   Buttigieg4
+    *   Sanders20
-    *   Booker2
+    *   Warren15
-    *   Steyer3
+    *   Harris6
-    *   O'Rourke2
+    *   Buttigieg3
-    *   Gabbard1
+    *   Yang4
-    *   Klobuchar1
+    *   Booker4
-    *   Yang0
+    *   Castro1
-    *   Delaney0
+    *   O'Rourke1
-    *   Ryan0Biden +21
+    *   Klobuchar1Biden +11
-*   President Trump Job ApprovalNPR/PBS/Marist
+*   President Trump Job ApprovalQuinnipiac
-    *   Approve45
+    *   Approve41
-    *   Disapprove51Disapprove +6
+    *   Disapprove53Disapprove +12
 *   President Trump Job ApprovalRasmussen Reports
-    *   Approve48
+    *   Approve49
-    *   Disapprove50Disapprove +2
+    *   Disapprove50Disapprove +1

 More Latest Polls In The News

+*   Giuliani: Biden Knew Media "Enablers" Would Let His Son Get Away With It, That's Why They Want To Silence Me
+*   Graham: Okay To Cooperate With Mueller To Get Trump, Not Okay To Work With Barr To Investigate Trump Probe
 *   CNN's Gergen: If Something Happens To Whistleblower, "The Blood Is Going To Be" On Trump's Hands
-*   Giuliani: This Document Shows Ukrainian Prosecutor Saying Under Oath He Was Fired For Investigating Biden
 *   Hillary Clinton: "Trump Knows He's An Illegitimate President," "Insomuch As He Has A Conscience"
-*   Graham: "Why Did They Change The Rules" Allowing Whistleblowers To Cite Hearsay?
-"This Thing Stinks"
-*   Maher: Self-Loathing "White Shame" Among Liberals Is Just "Tedious Virtue Signaling," It's Not Helping
+*   Watch: Trump Gives High Praise To Mark Levin For Explosive "FOX &.
+Friends" Segment On Ukraine

 *   Politics
 *   Policy